libretro/libretro-uae/README.md

 |**1440x240**|SuperHires Single Line|
 |**1440x480**|SuperHires Double Line|

-When using low resolution mode, rendering will be halved horizontally.
+When using low resolution mode, rendering will be halved horizontally and forced into Single Line mode.
 Scaling shaders looks great but high resolution games and Workbench are badly rendered.

-When using high resolution double line mode, rendering will be doubled vertically.
+When using high resolution Double Line mode, rendering will be doubled vertically.
 It is compatible with high resolution games and Workbench, but scaling shaders will look ugly.
+Double Line shows interlaced fields separately in one frame, which will halve the framerate, and thus movement will be jerky.

-When using high resolution single line mode, rendering is presented as is.
+When using high resolution Single Line mode, rendering is presented as is.
 It delivers the best of both worlds, and looks great with high resolution games, Workbench and shaders.

-Single Line does bob deinterlacing, which will keep full framerate, but interlaced images will not look correct.
+Single Line combines interlaced fields into one field, which will keep the full framerate, but high resolution images will be blocky.

-Double Line does weave deinterlacing, which will halve the framerate, and thus movement will be jerky.

 - Automatic Resolution defaults to Hires and selects SuperHires when needed (practically only in Workbench and Super Skidmarks).
 - Automatic Line Mode defaults to Single Line and selects Double Line on interlaced screens.